How DMSO Protects and Heals the Internal Organs

 For older patients with chronic respiratory insufficiency (leading to chronically low blood oxygen levels, elevated carbon dioxide levels and an abnormal acid base balance, especially during exercises) due to issues in the lungs or bronchi, daily intramuscular DMSO was found to bring about a recovery without the need for hospitalization in 35/43 (81%).

-Note: DMSO has also been shown to treat asthma.
+Note: DMSO has also been shown to treat asthma and chronic non-specific lung diseases.

 Pancreas